franklinekoh/property-api/README.md

 -   Paginated the list to reduce load time on the list property page.
 In my case, I would have used dataTable Ajax requests or simply listed the properties and paginated them using php
 -   Properly worked on edit module.
 I has not been tested (:
 -   Improved the overall UI/UX.
--   possibly created a table to keep track of failed syncs
+-   possibly created a table to keep track of failed syncs.
+-   Used phinx package to create database migrates and seeders.